Civil Bombing Decoy SF1 (c)- Downside

 Barrage balloons deterred low level raiders and endangered our own aircraft, but not the high altitude night bombers and one of the main drawbacks of a night decoy was enthusiastic if completely ineffective anti aircraft defence from the nearby genuine target.
 Although ‘AA’ guns were plentiful around most important sites, they had no way of accurately targeting aircraft in the dark and fired blindly, trying to fill sections of the sky with a steel box barrage and sometimes rocket propelled steel cables, in the vague hope of hitting something – they didn’t.
 Despite being useless, the big guns did wonders for civilian morale with thundering explosions and huge flashes until the remains of the shells fell to earth breaking tiles and occasionally hitting people.
 What goes up must come down and there was often a lethal rain of steel splinters quite independent of the German’s antisocial behaviour, falling cables and shrapnel creating absolute havoc with power lines, road and rail transport.
 A few decoy sites had guns and in the case of the Mendips and Donwnside, anti aircraft rocket batteries.
 Bombing a relatively undefended burning target when all around was blackness was logical, but if a few miles away heavy guns and searchlights were in full operation, illuminating the darkness with blinding beams of light and splitting the night sky with huge if ineffective explosions, the game was rather given away and once major fires took hold in the genuine target area, the decoys were of minimal use.

-Once the raiding aircraft were well in sight of a main decoy, the spoof ‘blackout’ would be ‘enforced’ and the ‘city lights’ extinguished, with a few ‘accidental’ and apparently random lights pointed skyward to attract attention.
+Once the raiding aircraft were well in sight of a main decoy with clearly illuminated houses and factories, the spoof ‘blackout’ would be ‘enforced’ and the dummy ‘city lights’ extinguished, with a few ‘accidental’ and apparently random lights pointed skyward to attract attention.
 Hopefully confused by electronic countermeasures the leading aircraft would now attack the decoys.
-At the StarFish site nearest the raiders approach, fuel would be turned on and the fire baskets ignited electrically by the crew stationed 1000 yards away in a ‘bombproof‘ bunker – usually an earth hump with brick walls and a 9" concrete roof.
+At the StarFish site nearest the raiders approach, fuel would be turned on and the fire baskets ignited electrically by the crew stationed 1000 yards away in a ‘bombproof‘ bunker – usually an earth hump with brick walls and a 9” concrete roof.
 The fire effects would then be fed automatically from the on-site oil tanks with Coventry Climax petrol engine generators in the bunker providing power for any decoy lighting and the ignition systems.
 It would appear from the air as if the leading bombers had started major fires in the target area.

 In the case of a Minor StarFish, as the main force of bombers approached after the pathfinders had gone over, rapid ignition of the decoy fires would give the appearance of a blazing ruin under the flight path just a few minutes flying time before they expected to see it.
 Navigation was not that accurate in the early years and hopefully they would assume that their path finding colleagues had already started to fire bomb the target city and created a nice blaze onto which they could dump their phosphorous, oil bombs, incendiary and high explosive munitions.
 Rapid fire fighting in the real target area was also vital, not only to reduce damage but to allow the decoy fires to appear as the larger ones and thus the real target.